Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Summary and outlook

-Our findings are based on our concrete calculation of a single isolated minimal cluster consisting of 8 holes together with reasonable extension to two neighboring cluster.
-More involved calculation explicitly considering the inter-cluster interaction, in spite of its formidable complexity, is strongly desired in future research to uncover more distinct physics in this nickelate superconductor.
+\jgw{Based on these concrete calculation of an isolated cluster, for the situation of two neighboring clusters, we speculated various possible in-plane spin orientation alternation carried by the two outer layers with interlayer antiferromagnetic correlation.} \jgw{In our proposed picture, the pressure transfers holes from apical to in-plane oxygen orbitals of outer layers, generating in-plane 3SP-like quasiparticles that act as mobile carriers coupled by interlayer superexchange; while interplane 3SP-like states may provide the pairing glue.
+Since the low-pressure phase lacks freely propagating in-plane quasiparticles, this scenario naturally favors SC in the high-pressure phase.} A more involved calculation explicitly considering the inter-cluster interactions, in spite of its formidable complexity, is strongly desired in future research to uncover more distinct physics in this nickelate superconductor.